imfunniee/gitfolio-in-wild/README.md

 A list of portfolio that uses gitfolio 🎉

-This past week have been a crazy expiernce for me, from being no one to getting on github's trending list 👀.
+This past week have been a crazy experience for me, from being no one to getting on github's trending list 👀.
 I owe everything to you guys.

 These are the ones that i found, Add Yours by creating a PR 👏